auth0/docs/articles/auth0-hooks/extensibility-points.md

 ---
-description: The currently-supported extensibility points.
+description: The extensibility points for use with Auth0 Hooks
 ---

 # Extensibility Points

-The following is a list of currently-supported extensibility hooks and information on what you can do with them.
+The following is a list of supported extensibility hooks and information on what you can do with them.

 - `client-credentials-exchange`
 - `password-exchange`